hondahmd/0g-doc/docs/0G Storage/introduction.md

 ## Overview

-ZeroG Storage is the storage layer for the ZeroGravity data availability (DA) system.
-The ZeroG Storage layer holds three important features:
+0G Storage is the storage layer for the ZeroGravity data availability (DA) system.
+The 0G Storage layer holds three important features:

 * Buit-in - It is natively built into the ZeroGravity DA system for data storage and retrieval.
 * General purpose - It is designed to support atomic transactions, mutable kv stores as well as archive log systems to enable wide range of applications with various data types.
-* Incentive - Instead of being just a decentralized database, ZeroG Storage introduces PoRA mining algorithm to incentivize storage network participants.
+* Incentive - Instead of being just a decentralized database, 0G Storage introduces PoRA mining algorithm to incentivize storage network participants.

 ## Integration

-We provide a [SDK](https://github.com/zero-gravity-labs/js-zerog-storage-sdk) for users to easily integrate ZeroG Storage in their applications with the following features:
+We provide a [SDK](https://github.com/zero-gravity-labs/js-zerog-storage-sdk) for users to easily integrate 0G Storage in their applications with the following features:

 * File Merkle Tree Class
 * Flow Contract Types